moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-27/src/main.rs}}
 ```

-<span class="caption">Listing 18-27: Using a match guard to test for equality
+<span class="caption">Llistat 18-27: Using a match guard to test for equality
 with an outer variable</span>

 This code will now print `Default case, x = Some(5)`.
 The pattern in the second